Families in Chamonix

 While you might not want to take your kids to the top of Les Grands Montets to make their first turns, Chamonix does have plenty of gentle slopes that are perfect for kids and beginners.
 Most of the ski areas have easier slopes towards the bottom but the best areas for those starting out are Les Planards and Le Savoy, both of which are easily accessible from Chamonix town.

-Le Savoy is at the top end of town and right next to Les Balcons du Savoy apartments.
+Le Savoy is at the top end of town.
 It’s a smaller area than Les Planards with two drag lifts that access a large open area where first timers can find their feet, as well as a longer green slope.
 The Chamonix-Planpraz gondola, which accesses the much larger and more advanced area of Le Brévent, departs from the top of Le Savoy, which means that groups of mixed ability can ski in the same area and meet up at the bottom.

 Ski School and Childcare

 There’s a wide range of ski school and childcare options in Chamonix.
-The ESF runs Piou Piou children’s clubs at both Le Savoy and Les Planards beginners’ ski areas, where highly qualified instructors will introduce kids from the age of 3 to the joys of skiing in its “snow gardens” and dedicated kids’ ski areas.
+The ESF runs Piou Piou children’s clubs at both Le Savoy and Les Planards beginners’ ski areas, where highly qualified instructors will introduce kids from the age of 3 all of the skiing basics in its “snow gardens” and dedicated kids’ ski areas.

 There are also plenty of independent nanny and babysitting services to choose from.
 Chamonix Nannies (+44(0) 7860 925055) offers flexible childcare for babies and children from age 4 weeks to 14 years.
 Baby-Cham (+33 645 018 639 or [email protected]) is the longest running babysitting agency in the resort, and aim to pair parents and children with the perfect babysitter.